Davidg8011/cse15l-lab-reports/Lab3.md

   }
 ```

-* The issue was when the array had matching lowest elements.
+*The issue was when the array had matching lowest elements.
 For example, {4,3,2,2} calculating the sum of this array without the lowest should be 9 but the
-* original code calculated 7.
-Because the code first calculates the lowest element, then when calculating the sum of the array the program does not add any element to the sum that equals the lowest.
-Which is fine if the lowest element is unique, but when not fine otherwise.
+*original code calculated 7.
+Because the code first calculates the lowest element, then the program does not add any element to the sum that equals the lowest When *calculating the sum of the array.
+This is fine if the lowest element is unique, but not fine otherwise.
+My solution to this was to calculate was to still calculate *the lowest element, once that is done simply sum up all the elements (even the lowest).
+Now, before calculating the average the program will remove the lowest from *the sum, Sum - lowest.
+This works because regardless of how many lowest elements there are one and only one is being removed from the sum, which gives us the desired behavior.

+**PART: 2**